tryscer/flock/flock-music.md

 	“Fine,” I say.
 “Mock me, whatever.
 But this is how I know.”
 	“You sure you ain’t sick?
 You wanna have a lie down?”

-—————————

-“You got it all wrong, *Winford,* says Vilma.
-	“Don’t call me that,” says Johnny.